 - You can ride an electric bike if banned from driving in the UK as EAPC compliant models are bikes not motorbikes.

-- You have to obey the general rules for biles - so you need a white light on the front, a red light on the rear and amber pedal reflectors.
+- You have to obey the general rules for bikes - so you need a white light on the front, a red light on the rear and amber pedal reflectors.

 - You can buy kits on Amazon to increase the speed of ebikes - your bike will then not be legal to ride and you may invalidate any warranty.
 We do not recommend them.

-- You may invalidate your insurance if you don't use a quality lock.
+- You may invalidate any ebike insurance if you don't use a quality lock.

 You can only have a throttle on a bike bought in 2016 or later if it assists the rider without pedalling at a maximum of 6km/h (3.7 mph).
 These "twist and go" throttles are designed to help people who have difficulty starting due to injury or disability.
 The throttle must cut off at 6 km/h if the user isn't pedalling - otherwise the bike isn't covered by the EAPC legislation.